Giorgi/EntityFramework.Exceptions/README.md

 EntityFramework.Exceptions simplifies this by handling all the database specific details and throwing different exceptions.
 All you have to do is to configure `DbContext` by calling `UseExceptionProcessor` and handle the exception(s) such as `UniqueConstraintException`, `CannotInsertNullException`, `MaxLengthExceededException`, `NumericOverflowException`, `ReferenceConstraintException` you need.

+In case of `UniqueConstraintException` you can get the name of the associated constraint with **`ConstraintName`** property.
+The **`ConstraintProperties`** will containt the properties of the constraint.

+> [!WARNING]
+> `ConstraintName` and `ConstraintProperties` will be populated only if the index is defined in the Entity Framework Model.
+These properties will not be populated if the index exists in the database but isn't part of the model or if the index is added with [MigrationBuilder.Sql](https://learn.microsoft.com/en-us/dotnet/api/microsoft.entityframeworkcore.migrations.migrationbuilder.sql?view=efcore-8.0) method.

+> [!WARNING]
+> `ConstraintName` and `ConstraintProperties` will not be populated when using SQLite.

 All these exceptions inherit from `DbUpdateException` for backwards compatibility.

 ### How do I get started?